BuddyForms/BuddyForms-Attach-Post-with-Group/readme.txt

 coming soon

 == Changelog ==

+= 1.0.3 =
+Added to new Shortcodes and Template Tags to link to the Attached Group/Post

 = 1.0.2 =
 Add a new option to redirect a group to the attached post